en

 Address: Ushikorobi 49-1 Kanehiracho, Gamagori, Aichi 443-0102

 Access: The skyline is only accessible by vehicle.
-You can reach the skyline in about 90 minutes from Nagoya.
+It takes about 90 minutes from Nagoya.

 Google Maps